zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episod e 655.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Our website is eslpod.com – eslpod.com.
-Go there t o download a Learning Guide for this episode that will make your life a l ittle happier, a little brighter, a little longer.
+Go there to download a Learning Guide for this episode that will make your life a l ittle happier, a little brighter, a little longer.

 This episode is called “Staying in a Vacation Renta l.”
 This is when you go on vacation but you don’t say in a hotel, you stay in someone else’s house or apartment.
 Of course, you pay them money to do tha t.
 Let’s get started.